 Other offices: Beijing, Boston, Brussels, Colorado, Hong Kong, Los Angeles, New York, Palo Alto, Reston, San Diego, San Francisco, Seattle, Shanghai, Singapore, Washington DC.

 What we’re looking for: Individuals stimulated by solving business and legal challenges.
 Academic excellence, great analytical skills, a rigorous approach, plus demonstrating plenty of energy, drive, determination and a collaborative approach is key.

 What you’ll do: Trainees rotate every six months through contentious and non-contentious areas.
-Smaller working teams mean exposure, responsibility and opportunity to contribute in meaningful ways are significant.
+Smaller working teams mean exposure, responsibility and the opportunity to contribute in meaningful ways is significant.
 Extensive internal and external training and development programmes focus on progression as a true business lawyer.

 Perks: Gym subsidy/health and fitness reimbursement, private healthcare, life assurance, wellness programme with coaching and therapy sessions, pension scheme with company contribution, income protection, STL, employer-sponsored funds for fertility treatments and family-forming services, social and sporting events.